-Cronuts are typically made with croissant-doughnut pastry dough.
-Some bakers make them with puff pastry sheets, crescent pastry dough, or croissant dough.
-You can make the dough from scratch, or you can purchase ready to use.
+Cronuts are typically made with croissant-doughnut pastry dough; some bakers make them with puff pastry sheets, crescent pastry dough, or croissant dough.
+You can make the dough from scratch, or you can purchase ready-to-use.

 How is this cronut recipe healthier

-Desserts are usually packed in calories, and cronuts are no exception.
+Desserts are usually packed with calories, and cronuts are no exception.
 A cronut can arrange anywhere between a few hundred to even over a thousand calories!
 Isn't that insane?!
 After all, they are half of a croissant, which is packed in butter!

 Air Fryer Cronuts Recipe